Types of Admission

 - Post-baccalaureate admission under which the student already holding a bachelor’s or master’s degree is eligible to take graduate courses but may apply only a limited number of these courses toward a graduate degree

-Graduate applications for admission are available online at applyTexas.org.
-Official transcripts from each college/university attended must be sent to the Office of Research and Graduate Studies at least 30 days prior to entering.
+Graduate applications for admission are available online at applytexas.org.
+Official transcripts from the bachelor’s degree-conferring college/university attended showing proof of degree must be sent to the Office of Research and Graduate Studies.
 Stephen F. Austin State University will accept credit or recognize degrees only from institutions accredited by one of the regional accrediting bodies.

-For many programs, an applicant must present general test scores either on the Graduate Record Examination or, in the case of business study, the Graduate Management Admission Test.
+For many programs, additional documents are required, such as examinations, then an applicant must present general test scores either on the Graduate Record Examination or, in the case of business study, the Graduate Management Admission Test.
 To determine which programs require a GRE or GMAT test, see the Table of Programs and Degrees in this bulletin.

 An applicant for admission to graduate study must either: